 Born to a silk merchant, Pietro de Bernadone dei Moriconi and baptised John – Giovanni, but later called Francesco (Frenchman) by this father, maybe because of his French mother.

 Francis loved fine clothes and lived a lavish lifestyle as a young man.

 At the age of 21 he joined a military expedition against the city of Perugia and spent a year as a captive.
-About the age of 24 he had a mystical vision which caused him to re-evaluate his life and abandon fighting.
+At about the age of 24 he had a mystical vision which caused him to re-evaluate his life and abandon fighting.
 Francis was impulsive about giving away money to those in need.
 In frustration, his father decided to disinherit Francis officially in front of the local bishop.
 At which point Francis, in a symbolic act, returned to his father even the clothes he was wearing.